MetaMorphic-Digital/draw-steel/src/docs/System-Automation.md

 Damage Immunities and Weaknesses can be added via the respective section the the actor sheet..
 If an ability deals damage that the receiving actor has an active effect that provides immunity or weakness to that damage type, then the value is automatically subtracted when the “Apply Damage” button in the ability’s chat message is pressed.
 The respective data strings to address the correct immunity or weakness can be found on the ***Roll Data*** page

+## Floating Damage Numbers

+IF an actor is damaged, a floating damage number will appear, the colour linked to the damage type.
+Untyped damage is white, this includes if a token's stamina was manually adjusted vie the token HUD, and healing is green.

 ## Automated Status Effects

 Certain status effects and their function are automated, with some requiring a targeted actor to act as a source.